apache/druid/docs/ingestion/compaction.md

 - When a misconfigured ingestion task creates oversized segments.

 By default, compaction does not modify the underlying data of the segments.
 However, there are cases when you may want to modify data during compaction to improve query performance:
-- If, after ingestion, you realize realize that data for the time interval is sparse, you can use compaction to increase the segment granularity.
+- If, after ingestion, you realize that data for the time interval is sparse, you can use compaction to increase the segment granularity.
-- Over time you don't need fine-grained granularity for older data so you use compaction to change older segments to a coarser query granularity.
+- Over time you don't need fine-grained granularity for older data so you want use compaction to change older segments to a coarser query granularity.
+This reduces the storage space required for older data.
 For example from `minute` to `hour`, or `hour` to `day`.
 You cannot go from coarser granularity to finer granularity.
 - You can change the dimension order to improve sorting and reduce segment size.
 - You can remove unused columns in compaction or implement an aggregation metric for older data.
 - You can change segment rollup from dynamic partitioning with best-effort rollup to hash or range partitioning with perfect rollup.
 For more information on rollup, see [perfect vs best-effort rollup](../index.md#perfect-rollup-vs-best-effort-rollup).